Agencies continue work looking into options for 38 Oxley Road: DPM Teo

 Reiterating the Government’s issues with the document, Mr Teo said the Deed of Gift came with unusual conditions, requiring the display of one part of Mr Lee’s wishes for the Oxley Road House, but not the whole paragraph.

-The other was to do with the $1 buy-back clause for the donated items.
+The other was to do with the S$1 buy-back clause for the donated items.

 “If the NHB is to be faulted for anything, it is that they were drawn, through the Deed of Gift, into this private disagreement,” Mr Teo said.